nasa/harmony-SMAP-L2-gridding-service/README.md

-# SMAP L2 Gridding Service
+# Harmony SMAP L2 Gridding Service

-This repository contains the code for the SMAP-L2-Gridding-Service, which is a python service that transforms NASA level 2 gridded trajectory data into gridded NetCDF4-CF output files.
+This repository contains the code for the Harmony-SMAP-L2-Gridding-Service, which is a python service that transforms NASA level 2 gridded trajectory data into gridded NetCDF4-CF output files.

 This code currently works on `SPL2SMP_E` data and will be adapted for other SMAP collections of gridded trajectory data.